kumarjaikishan/Expense_Management_System/README.md

-# Expense Management System
+# EExpense Management System - Efficiently Manage Your Finances

 Welcome to the Expense Management System!
 This system allows users to efficiently manage their expenses by providing features such as adding, deleting, updating, and managing expense data.
-Additionally, it offers comprehensive reporting options for day, month, week, year, and ledger-wise insights.
+Additionally, it offers comprehensive reporting options for  day,week,month,year, and ledger-wise insights

 # Live At-
 Running At- https://exp-manager.vercel.app

-## Features
+## Key Features

 - **Add Expense:** Users can add new expenses with details like category, amount, and date.
 - **Delete Expense:** Remove unwanted expenses from the system.